 6. Unforgettable Music

 One of the most instantly recognizable and beloved aspects of Nutcracker is the music.
-Written by Russian composer Pyotr Ilyich Tchaikovsky and first premiered in 1892, the Nutcracker Suite gained instant acclaim.
+Written by Russian composer Pyotr Ilyich Tchaikovsky and first premiered in 1892, Nutcracker Suite gained instant acclaim.
 The ballet’s first choreographer Marius Petipa provided specific notes to the composer including direction on number of bars and tempo.
 While Tchaikovsky’s other full-length ballet compositions, Swan Lake and Sleeping Beauty, sell out concert houses around the world to this day, Nutcracker remains his most popular work.